iterative/dvc.org/public/static/docs/command-reference/diff.md

 ## Examples

-For these examples we can use the [Get Started](/doc/get-started) repository.
+For these examples we can use the [Get Started](/doc/get-started) project.

 <details>